 The laughter of children

 Is this the sum total of their lives,

 This insular world of machines?

 If you have a poem you’d like to submit to The Joy Club blog, please do so via email@example.com.
 We pay for all the submissions we publish!

 Want to continue reading?

-This piece is part of our exclusive daily blog for members.
+This piece is part of our exclusive articles for members.
 We post new interviews, features and stories every single day, so sign up to continue reading - today and every day!

 Sign up and start your free trial today